Sphingolipids: Chemistry and Biochemistry

 Complex sphingolipids

-Complex sphingolipids are synthesised in the endoplasmic reticulum and Golgi, but they are located mainly in the plasma membrane of most mammalian cells where they have a structural function and also serve as adhesion sites for proteins from the extracellular tissue.
-The glycosphingolipids are especially important for myelin formation in the brain, but sphingolipids have intracellular functions in all cellular compartments, including the nucleus.
-The first five carbon atoms of the sphingoid base in sphingolipids have a highly specific stereochemistry and constitute a key feature that has been termed the ‘sphingoid motif’, which in comparison to other lipid species facilitates a relatively large number of molecular interactions with other membrane lipids via hydrogen-bonding, charge-pairing, hydrophobic and van der Waals forces.
-In membranes, a distinctive property of sphingolipids is that they spontaneously form transient nanodomains termed 'rafts', usually in conjunction with cholesterol, where such proteins as enzymes and receptors congregate to carry out their signalling and other functions.
-Thus, in addition to their direct effects on metabolism, sphingolipids influence innumerable aspects of biochemistry indirectly via their physical properties.
+Complex sphingolipids are synthesised in the endoplasmic reticulum and Golgi, but they are transported to the plasma membrane of most mammalian cells where they support the membrane structure and also serve as adhesion sites for proteins from the extracellular tissue.
+The glycosphingolipids are essential for myelin formation in the brain, but sphingolipids are needed for crucial purposes in all cellular compartments, including the nucleus.
+The first five carbon atoms of the sphingoid base in sphingolipids have a highly specific stereochemistry and constitute a key feature that has been termed the ‘sphingoid motif’, which in comparison to other lipid species facilitates a relatively large number of molecular interactions (donor-acceptor) with other membrane lipids via hydrogen-bonding, charge-pairing, hydrophobic and van der Waals forces, and these can influence reactions with receptors and enzymes.

-There are appreciable differences in sphingolipid compositions and metabolism between animal and plant cells, both with respect to the aliphatic components and especially the polar head groups, although there are some important similarities.
+There are appreciable differences in sphingolipid compositions and metabolism between animal and plant cells, both with respect to the aliphatic components and the polar head groups, although there are some similarities.
 While sphingomyelin is the most abundant sphingolipid in animals, it does not occur in plants and fungi.
-Although less is known of the role they play in plants, it has become apparent that complex sphingolipids are much more abundant in plant membranes than was once believed, and it is now recognized that they are key components of the plasma membrane and endomembrane system.
+Although less is known of the role they play in plants, it has become apparent that complex sphingolipids are much more abundant in plant membranes than was once believed, and it is now recognized that they are major components of the plasma membrane and endomembrane system.

 2. Some General Comments on Sphingolipid Metabolism